 Stay away from Red Bull and other caffeinated energy drinks!
 Caffeine is a sneaky energy boost that seems good for you at the moment, but in the long run caffeine will totally screw up your body.
 Not only is caffeine addictive, but also it can make you nervous and fidgety.
 Basically caffeine narrows your blood vessels and you don’t want that as an athlete.
 You want your blood vessels wide open so your blood carries lots of nutrients to your muscles and organs while performing and training.

-If you have any questions on what foods are helpful for specific sports, quiz the coach or leave a comment.
+If you have any questions on what foods are helpful for specific sports, leave a comment below.
 Kidzworld wants to help you become a great athlete!

 - Quiz the Coach: Diet of Champions